What Does it Take to Be a Makeup Artist?

-Makeup Artist Job Description Apply makeup to performers to reflect period, setting, and situation of their role.
+Makeup Artist Example Apply makeup to performers to reflect period, setting, and situation of their role.

 - Write makeup sheets and take photos to document specific looks and the products used to achieve the looks.